Improving job opportunities for young Palestinians

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Higher Education (MoHE), Ministry of Labor (MoL)
+Lead executing agency: Ministry of Higher Education and Scientific Research (MoHE), Ministry of Labour (MoL)

 Overall term: 2015 to 2023

-The population in the Palestinian Territories is very young: one third is between 15 and 29 years old.
-The unemployment rate in this age group is just below 50 per cent, and among university graduates even higher, at around 60 percent.
-This is increasing frustration and the lack of prospects for the young generation, whose lives are shaped by the effects of the Middle East conflict.
-High unemployment is therefore one of the most pressing challenges in the Palestinian Territories.
+This increases the level of frustration and lack of prospects for the younger generation, whose lives are shaped by the effects of the Middle East conflict.
+High unemployment is therefore one of the most pressing challenges in the Palestinian territories.

-Despite high numbers of job-seekers, companies often have difficulties in adequately filling their vacancies.
-One reason is that the qualifications of the Palestinian Youth does not meet companies’ needs.
-This applies both to higher education and to TVET.
-Graduates often lack relevant practical skills and important soft skills such as teamwork or communication skills.
+Despite high numbers of job-seekers, companies often have difficulty in satisfactorily filling their vacancies.
+One reason is that the qualifications of young people do not meet companies’ needs.
+Graduates frequently lack relevant practical skills and important soft skills such as teamwork and the ability to communicate well.